Lisa's Pony: Plot

 Lisa needs a new saxophone reed for the school talent show.
 Homer agrees to buy her one but visits Moe's Tavern first.
 When he arrives at the music shop next door, it has closed for the night.
-Dejected, Homer returns to the bar, where he finds the shop's owner.
-Moe convinces him to re-open his store, but when Homer reaches the school with the new reed, Lisa has already butchered her performance.
+Dejected, Homer returns to the bar, where he finds the shop's owner, Jerry, sitting next to him.
+Moe convinces Jerry to re-open his store (to return the favor since Moe saved him and his wife from their burning car), but when Homer reaches the school with the new reed, Lisa has already butchered her performance.
 Humiliated and dejected, she ignores her father's attempts to appease her.
 While watching old family videos, Homer realizes how much he has neglected Lisa over the years.

 After Homer's attempts to mend his relationship with Lisa fail, he buys her, using a loan through the power plant credit union, the one thing she has always wanted: a pony.
 Lisa wakes one morning – the pony is lying next to her in bed.
 She is delighted with her and names her Princess; she forgives her father.
 Homer is glad Lisa respects him again, but Marge is upset when he ignores her warning that they cannot afford the horse.

 To pay for Princess' stabling, Homer moonlights at the Kwik-E-Mart, which exhausts him over time.
 Marge tells the children about the sacrifices their father is making but says that Lisa must decide for herself whether to part with Princess.
-After watching Bart take advantage of a sleep-deprived Homer at the Kwik-E-Mart, Lisa shares a heartbreaking goodbye with her pony.
+After watching Bart take advantage of a sleep-deprived Homer at the Kwik-E-Mart, Lisa shares a heartbreaking goodbye with her pony, and to her long cherished dream of owning a pony.
 She tells Homer there is a "big dumb animal" she loves even more than Princess: her father.
-When Homer—who was lazy, stole from the Kwik-E-Mart, and was rude to the customers—quits his job, Apu admits he was the "best damned employee a convenience store ever had".
+When Homer—who was lazy, stole from the Kwik-E-Mart, and was rude to the customers—quits his job, Apu admits that he was the "best damned employee a convenience store ever had".